rmaarle/me41035/content/pages/schedule.rst

    :class: alert alert-warning

    The following schedule is simply a draft template and nothing is yet fixed.
-   For early planning purposes reserve 8:00-22:00 for each day of the course in your personal agenda.
+   For early planning purposes **reserve 8:00-22:00 for each day of the course in your personal agenda**.
 If the course is in person there will also be travel to sites around the Netherlands on some days, taking much of the day.

 .. table::
    :widths: auto